nguyentuc/nguyentuc.github.io/_pages/cv.md

 **Generalizability of Mixture of Domain-Specific Adapters from the Lens of Signed Weight Directions and its Application to Effective Model Pruning**
 *__Tuc Nguyen__, Thai Le*
-The Proceeding of 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)
+Proceeding of 62nd Annual Meeting of the Association for Computational Linguistics (ACL 2024)

 <!-- Preprints
 ====== -->